SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

     80, 443, 8080, and 8443, 60000 - 60050

-The following TCP ports are available only from within NERSC networks (128.55.0.0/16) as well as from some LBL networks, such as the employee wireless and LBL VPN:
+The following TCP ports are available only from within NERSC networks (128.55.0.0/16) as well as from LBL networks that are secure and authenticated, such as the employee wireless and LBL VPN.

     3128, 3306, 5432, 5672, 8008, 50000 - 50050